Popular Vintage Engagement Ring Settings

 En Tremblant setting (meaning ‘to tremble’ in French) was invented in the 18th century which involved using coiled springs to create a trembling effect and add height to a piece of jewellery.
 Adding movement to jewels had the additional benefit of helping gemstones catch the light and sparkle.
 It was a technique often used to create realistic movement in floral pieces.

-Closed back settings were also standard at the time, whereby a piece of foil was used as a backing for gemstone to improve its reflective properties or enhance its colour.
+Closed-back settings were also standard at the time, whereby a piece of foil was used as a backing for a gemstone to improve its reflective properties or enhance its colour.

 Finally, repousse, a metalworking technique that involved hammering metal into intricate designs from the reverse side, was commonly seen in rings and other jewellery.

 The Victorian period, 1837 – 1900, spanning the years of Queen Victoria’s reign, was a fascinating time in jewellery design with three distinct movements: the Romantic Period, the Grand Period, and the Aesthetic Period.
 Each was unique.
 However, several setting styles and jewellery trends were continuously prevalent.

 The cluster setting, still used in rings today and commonly found in antique rings, involves a cluster of gemstones set closely together, often with a larger stone in the centre.

 The bezel setting is less commonly used today but was common in vintage engagement rings.
 Bezel set stones are set within a metal collar or rim.
 This generally means they’re more secure and the gem in better protected, an appealing benefit in an engagement ring.

 The buttercup ring setting is also rarely seen in modern jewellery but is a beautiful design from the era.
 This setting, unlike the bezel setting, is very open, maximising sparkle in the stone and creating a delicate, graceful appearance.